Towards Backwards-Compatible Data with Confounded Domain Adaptation: Confounded Domain Adaptation

-It can be straightforwardly shown that the linear map Eq. (\ref{eq:ot-linear}) derived from optimal transport leads to adapted data being distributed according to the target distribution.
+It can be straightforwardly shown that the linear map Eq. (\ref{eq:ot-linear}) derived from OT leads to adapted data being distributed according to the target distribution.
 That is, $\bm{\mu}_P + \bm{A}(\bm{x}-\bm{\mu}_Q) \sim \mcN(\bm{\mu}_P, \bm{\Sigma}_P)$.
-Therefore, the KL-divergence from the target distribution to the adapted source data distribution is minimized to 0, and similarly for the KL-divergence from the adapted source data distribution to the target distribution.
-This motivates using the KL-divergence as a divergence measure to minimize.
-Minimizing the forward KL-divergence from target to adapted-source is the natural choice in this setting.
-However, we would expect the reverse KL-divergence to be more computationally tractable and well-conditioned, motivating its use in variational inference \citep{blei2017variational} and reinforcement learning \citep{kappen2012optimal,levine2018reinforcement}.
-Thus, we choose between $d(P, Q) \coloneqq d_{KL}(P || Q)$ (forward-KL) or $d(P, Q) \coloneqq d_{KL}(Q || P)$ (reverse-KL).
-In either case, it can be shown that minimizing Eq. (\ref{eq:framework}) requires estimating the conditional means and conditional covariances, according to both the source and target domain estimators, evaluated at each $y \sim \mcD^Y_{\square}$.
+Therefore, the Gaussian KLD from the target distribution to the adapted source data distribution is minimized to 0, and similarly for the KLD from the adapted source data distribution to the target distribution.
+This motivates using the Gaussian KLD as a loss function, with either the forward KLD $d(P, Q) \coloneqq d_{KL}(P || Q)$ or reverse KLD $d(P, Q) \coloneqq d_{KL}(Q || P)$.
+Note that we do not model the features as being Gaussian distributed, but rather that the conditional distribution of each sample's features given confounders as having Gaussian noise.